zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

   }

   type ResultPayload = {
-    info: {
     sessionId?: string, // webdriver session id
     isMobile?: boolean, // true if running on mobile device isNative?: boolean, // true if running a native app instead of browser, deviceName?: string, // device name if possible to extract platformName?: string, // platform name if possible to extract, platformVersion?: string, // platform version if possible to extract, browserName?: // browser name if possible to extract, browserVersion?: // browser version if possible to extract, }
-  }
   ```
 </details>